 Being home to an incredible collection of monuments of wooden architecture, Kizhi Island is a must visit attraction in Russia.

-Located in Lake Onega, Kizhi is the most popular island to visit in Russia.
-Having only 5,5 km in length and max 1,4 km in width, the island annually attracts about 200.000 tourists from all around the world.
-Most of them come to see the incredible collection of monuments of Russian wooden architecture, both church and domestic.
+Located on Lake Onega, Kizhi is the most popular island to visit in Russia.
+Measuring only 5.5 km in length and up to 1.4 km in width, the island attracts approximately 200,000 visitors annually from around the world.
+Most visitors come to admire its remarkable collection of wooden architecture monuments, including churches and traditional dwellings.

-The archeological record found on the island consists of ceramic and bronze artefacts similar to those found in Veliky Novgorod and assigned to the period ca. 10th century AD.
-At that time, the Novgorodians had been colonizing Lake Onega, the White Sea coast and other northern territories.
+Archaeological findings on the island include ceramic and bronze artifacts similar to those discovered in Veliky Novgorod, dating back to around the 10th century AD.
+During this period, Novgorodians began colonizing Lake Onega, the White Sea coast, and other northern territories.

-Written sources of the 15th century describe 18 taxation, administrative and religious districts, known as Pogosts, introduced in the Lake Onega region by the Grand Duchy of Moscow following its annexation of the Republic of Novgorod.
-The 1582/83 Census Book first mentions the Transfiguration and Intercession churches as parish churches of Kizhi Pogost, a relatively big territory comprising 180 villages.
-A record of 1696 informs that those churches were destroyed by a lightning strike in 1693 or 1694.
-It was soon when local citizens rebuilt both of them.
+Historical records from the 15th century mention 18 taxation, administrative, and religious districts called Pogosts in the Lake Onega region, established by the Grand Duchy of Moscow after its annexation of the Republic of Novgorod.
+The 1582/83 Census Book first references the Transfiguration and Intercession churches as parish churches of Kizhi Pogost, which covered a sizable area with 180 villages.
+A record from 1696 notes that these churches were destroyed by lightning in 1693 or 1694, but they were soon rebuilt by local residents.

 Kizhi Pogost

-Today, the term Pogost is used with just one of its former meanings, namely that of “church with a graveyard”.
-The present Kizhi Pogost consists of the churches of the Transfiguration and the Intercession, a bell tower and a small graveyard, all fenced with a wall of wild stones and wood.
+Today, "Pogost" refers to a church complex with a graveyard.
+The Kizhi Pogost comprises the Church of the Transfiguration, the Church of the Intercession, a bell tower, and a small graveyard, all enclosed within a wall of wild stones and wood.

 Transfiguration Church